digitalworlds/JavaForQuest/README.md

 ## 🚩 Troubleshooting

-### The application appear as a black window in the headset
+### The application appears as a black window in the headset

 The Meta Quest 1 headset can only run applications made with J4Q_46.0.
 If you try to run applications made with J4Q_85.0 they will appear as black windows due to incompatible Meta SDK version.